bahmutov/cypress-workshop-basics/slides/08-retry-ability/PITCHME.md

 ## Test retries

-If everything else fails and the test is still flakey
+If everything else fails and the test is still flaky

 - use hardcoded wait `cy.wait(1000)`
 - enable test retries